unfinishedd/take-a-break-sensor/README.md

 ```
 1 - Connect both of them to your computer.
 2 - Download the Project.
-3 - Open the microbit map on your file file explorer (you can find it at devices and drives).
+3 - Open the microbit map on your file explorer (you can find it at devices and drives).
 4 - Put the KAANMIRCOBIT.py onto whichever microbit you'd like to become the sender.
 5 - Put the SAMMICROBIT.py onto the other microbit to become the receiver.
 6 - You are now ready to use the product.